ntua-unit-of-control-and-informatics/jaqpot-site/docusaurus/docs/jaqpotpy/Scikit-learn models/Create a dataset.md

 4. Feature columns (`x_cols`) can include both molecular and non-molecular features.
 5. Target columns (`y_cols`) specify the variable(s) to be predicted.

-This dataset object can then be used with various Jaqpotpy model classes for training and prediction tasks.
+This dataset object can then be used with the `Sklearn()` Jaqpotpy model classes for training and prediction tasks.